 Once we receive your information or that of any Relevant Persons, we make our best effort to ensure its security on our systems.
 Where we have given, or where you have chosen a password which enables you to access information, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 All our systems have appropriate security in place that complies with all applicable legislative and regulatory requirements.
 Personal data will usually be processed in our offices in the UK.
-However, to allow us to operate efficient digital processes, we sometimes need to store information in servers located outside the UK, but within the European Economic Area (EEA).
+However, to allow us to operate efficient digital processes, we sometimes need to store or process information on servers located outside the UK.
+This includes:

 Access to your information: You have the right to request a copy of the personal information about you that we hold.